muffpy/muffpy.github.io/_posts/2023-07-23-ackermann.markdown

 <figcaption style="text-align: center; font-style: italic;">$∀n.
 S(m,n) → S(m+1,n)$</figcaption>
 <br>

 But how do we prove the right side of this implication?
-We induct on $n$ where if some cell in column $m+1$ is shaded green, then so is the next one.
+We induct on $n$ where if some cell in column $m+1$ is shaded green, then so is the next one below it.
 If our base case is $(m+1,0)$, then the whole column is shaded green.

 <br>
 <img src="/img/n_to_n+1_induction.jpg"